26 Metaprogramming

 Bad uses:

 • Things that work with regular functions.
-If f(x) solves the problem, do not make it harder with eval(substitute(...)).
+If f(x) solves the problem, do not complicate it with eval(substitute(...)).

 • Performance.
 Metaprogramming is not faster.
-It is more flexible.
+It is more flexible, which is a different axis entirely.

 • Showing off.
 Code that manipulates code is hard to read and hard to debug.
-Use it when the benefit (a concise user interface) outweighs the cost (a complex implementation).
+Use it when the benefit (a concise user interface) outweighs the cost (a complex implementation), not before.

 TipOpinion

-Most R users consume metaprogramming (by using dplyr, ggplot2, formulas).
-Very few need to produce it.
-If you are writing a package with an interactive interface, you may need it.
-If you are writing a data analysis script, you almost certainly do not.
-The test is simple: does your user-facing API become meaningfully better?
-If yes, the complexity is worth it.
-If you are just avoiding a quoted string, it is not.
+Most R users consume metaprogramming (by using dplyr, ggplot2, formulas) and very few need to produce it.
+Package authors building interactive interfaces may need these tools; analysts writing data pipelines almost certainly do not.
+The test: does your user-facing API become meaningfully better with non-standard evaluation?
+If yes, the complexity is worth absorbing.
+Saving yourself a quoted string is not enough reason.

 26.7 The metaprogramming toolkit